-Taste can be complex, and chefs of all people need their taste to be impeccable.
+Taste can be complex, and chefs need their taste to be impeccable.
 Taste can make or break a chef just as shaky hands would break a surgeon.
 Since it is that season, Girl Scout cookie season, I want to start with a quick Gordon Ramsey fact.
-A larger then life TV personality and chef, he had the opportunity to be on Jimmy Kimmel.
+A larger than life TV personality and chef, he had the opportunity to be on Jimmy Kimmel.
 Having tasted Girl Scout cookies, he spat two of them out!
-You see, well-trained taste picks up on a whole different side of food than what the average person tastes.
+You see, well-trained taste buds pick up on a different side of food than the average person's taste.

 When you taste food, and I mean genuinely taste it, you should be able to pick out the individual flavors in the dish.
-Why shovel food in our mouths for the sake of filling our stomachs.
-There are thousands of foods out there that are good for nothing.
+Why shovel food in our mouths for the sake of filling our stomachs?
+There are thousands of foods out there and many are good for nothing.
 Many foods are processed, full of synthetic flavors, made in factories, with flavors created by chemists in a lab.
 Food may not be the proper term; simply not worthy of human consumption sounds better.
 We are in a society where cheap, fast, synthetic food is favored and the only option available for some.
-But if we want to truly develop our cooking skills, we must focus on what we expose ourselves to.
+But to truly develop our cooking skills, we must focus on what we expose ourselves to.

 The Food We Consume

 I challenge you to walk over to your fridge and pantry and see what you have.
 Is it filled with frozen pizza and dried sawdust herbs?
 Pre-made meals with thousands of calories?
 This is not cooking; this is not food.
 To develop our taste, we must venture outside what we are used to.

 Instead of buying pre-made meals, make your food.
 Herein lies what helps us along our journey.
 We know what goes into our food.
 The more you cook and the more flavors you add to a dish, the greater exposure you'll get to an ingredient and be able to pick it out in other dishes.